OpenOmics/mpox-seek/docs/usage/run.md

 >
 > ***Example:*** `--bootstrap-trees`

+---
+  `--plot-coverage`
+> **Plots coverage of each sample.**
+> *type: boolean flag*
+> *default: false*
+>
+>  This option will plot coverage along the reference genome.
+If this flag is provided, per-sample plots of raw coverage will be created.
+This plot can be useful for identifying samples or regions of the reference genome with low coverage.
+By default, the pipeline will not create any coverage plots.
+>
+> ***Example:*** `--plot-coverage`

 ### 2.3 Orchestration options

 Each of the following arguments are optional, and do not need to be provided.